 We ran two case study video examples to gain insight into the differences between promoting a video on Facebook (optimizing for video views) versus promoting the same video on YouTube (True View Ads created with Adwords for Video).
 We wanted a better understanding of the video statistics, such as engagement, view rate, cost per view (CPV), and cost per thousand impressions (CPM). (related post on Improving Page SEO with embedded YouTube videos).

-The first video was for a golf school for kids that provides after school golf activities.
+The first video was for a golf school for kids that provides after-school golf activities.
 The video shows briefly the facilities and then moves into showing several kids swinging golf clubs on the course and in the company’s facilities – it’s an engaging video because one scene has a young girl hitting a lineup of golf balls at specific targets (which by the way she hits them all), and another scene of two kids teeing off and hitting fantastic drives right off the tee at a golf course.

 First Video Ad Targeting